mjbeswick/tacit-dom/examples/README.md

-# Domitor Examples
+# Thorix Examples

-This directory contains examples demonstrating how to use the Domitor library.
+This directory contains examples demonstrating how to use the Thorix library.

 ## Examples